uidaholib/spec-lumber/_series/ohdam.md

 series: Oh Dam!
 ---

-### Photos and information about hydraulic dams in the Pacific Northwest
+A series about hydraulic dams in the Pacific Northwest